[See also previous and subsequent posts in this series.]

 Having read The Tipping Point and Blink, I am still not completely sure what to make of Gladwell.
 Each individual chapter of either book is fascinating; but in both cases they build to … well, nothing really.
 Blink is couched as though it’s building a big, over-arching case, but it really isn’t.
 It’s just a sequence of chapters, each of them about some random interesting thing that caught Gladwell’s eye, and which he writes engagingly about.
 And these chapters are shoehorned into service as supporting evidence for a hypothesis that they mostly don’t support or really even have any bearing on.

 I’m left with the impression that Gladwell wants us to think his work is more important than it is: that he is synthesising big ideas, when in fact he is merely a very good journalist — which of course is nothing to sniff at.
 The book reads like a collection of magazine articles.
 It’s still very well worth reading, but I fear it will be all too easy for careless readers to come away from it feeling as though they’ve learned something profound, when they really haven’t.

 A BOOK FOR HER — BRIDGET CHRISTIE

 Christie would no doubt hate to be introduced as such, but she is Stewart Lee‘s wife, and honestly that is what first interested me in her work.
-But her work stands on its own merits — I wouldn’t have driven up to Birmingham to see her live otherwise — and she presents a unique blend of explicitly feminst stand-up. it works well live, but perhaps doesn’t come across quite so well in book form, where the nuances of her delivery are lost.
+But that work stands on its own merits — I wouldn’t have driven up to Birmingham to see her live otherwise — and she presents a unique brand of explicitly feminist stand-up.
+It works very well live, but perhaps doesn’t come across quite so strongly in book form, where the nuances of her delivery are lost.
 Christie’s stock in trade is delivery that is simultaneously indignant at male privilege and self-mocking.
 When that second note is absent — and it’s hard to reproduce in the written word — the result can become somewhat hectoring.

 AFRICAN ADVENTURE — WILLARD PRICE